 We are not allowed to act for you if there is a conflict between your interests and ours.
 For example, we normally cannot act for you if the other party in the transaction is a regular client of ours.
 If in the course this engagement a conflict of interest arises, we will let you know as soon as we become aware of it and discuss with you the course of action required.

-We are required to comply with our statutory obligations under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (“the Money Laundering Regulations”) to carry out certain checks in order to verify identity and the source of funds supplied by a client.
+We are required to comply with our statutory obligations under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (as amended by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019, otherwise known as the 5th Money Laundering Directive) (together “the Money Laundering Regulations), to carry out certain checks in order to verify identity and the source of funds supplied by a client.
 We are also under a duty to report any suspicion that we have of money laundering and this duty may override our duty of client confidentiality.
-We shall not incur any liability to you for any loss you may suffer as a result of our compliance with these Regulations to include any delay in dealings with or concluding your matter.
-While this may seem excessive, we are required to take these precautions under the Money Laundering Regulations, and may not be able to act for you if we cannot comply with these Money Laundering Regulations.
+We shall not incur any liability to you for any loss you may suffer as a result of our compliance with the Money Laundering Regulations to include any delay in dealings with or concluding your matter.
+While this may seem excessive, we are required to adhere to the Money Laundering Regulations, and may not be able to act for you if we cannot comply with these Money Laundering Regulations.

 We generally communicate with and send documents to clients and any other parties by e-mail.
 You accept that the internet is not a secure medium and that electronic transmission of e-mail may become lost, delayed, intercepted, corrupted, delivered incomplete or fail to be delivered.
 We shall use our reasonable endeavours to ensure that our e-mails are free from viruses and other obstructions and shall expect you to do the same.
 However, you should note that e-mail cannot be guaranteed to be secure, error-free or confidential and that we shall have no responsibility or liability for any error, omission, claim or loss arising from or in connection with any communication to you via email, in the absence of any bad faith or wilful default on our part.